LSSTC-DSFP/Session-19/README.md

  * 04:00 PM – 05:00 PM  o Introduction to Dimensionality Reduction; B. Scott
  * 05:00 PM - 06:00 PM  o Problem: Introduction to Dimensionality Reduction; B. Scott

-## Day 2 – Supervised and Unsupervised ML
+## Day 2 – Supervised Machine Learning, Tree, & Ensemble Methods

 "I have an infinite capacity for knowledge, and even I'm not sure what is going on outside..."